IBM/spring-boot-microservices-on-kubernetes/README.md

 [![Build Status](https://travis-ci.org/IBM/OfficeSpace-Spring-Boot-Microservices-on-Kubernetes.svg?branch=master)](https://travis-ci.org/IBM/OfficeSpace-Spring-Boot-Microservices-on-Kubernetes)
-# OfficeSpace: Polyglot microservices application leveraging Java Spring Boot on Kubernetes
+# Polyglot microservices leveraging Java Spring Boot on Kubernetes

 Spring Boot is one of the popular Java microservices framework.
 Spring Cloud has a rich set of well integrated Java libraries to address runtime concerns as part of the Java application stack, and Kubernetes provides a rich featureset to run polyglot microservices.
 Together these technologies complement each other and make a great platform for Spring Boot applications.